forcedotcom/cli/releasenotes/sf/README.md

     ```bash
     sf update stable-rc
     ```
-    NOTE: These update changes apply only if you installed Salesforce CLI with an installer, not `npm`.
+    NOTE: These update changes apply only if you installed `sf` with its installer.
+They don't apply if you installed `sf` with either the `sfdx` installer or `npm`.

 ## 1.12.0 (Feb 10, 2022)